 How to use “to"

+To understand the proper usage of “to,” it helps to know that the term is a preposition.
 At its most basic level, a preposition is a joining word that demonstrates a link between one or more words, people, or objects.
-If you’re using the preposition for movement, “to” can also mean “until” or “toward” or suggest a direction or period of time.
+It can also be used to show movement and time (rather similar to “until”).

 Examples of correct usage